Quarterly cost: £150

 If a driver amasses a huge number of penalties then clearly the yellow card points system is not a sufficient deterrent and a race ban may be necessary.
 As a general rule anybody with 10 or more yellow card points who picks up another yellow card point will get a suspended race ban (suspended for 3 races).
 Any yellow cards picked up (in any division) during the suspension period means a race ban in the division that invoked the suspension.
 When the suspension has expired, another yellow card point will invoke another suspended race ban (again suspended for 3 races).

-The moderators do have some discretion as to applying Bans or Suspended Bans and factors that can be taken into account are a driver’s willingness to improve or demonstrated improvement and accumulations in fully moderated divisions.
-Initially alternatives, eg starting form the back of the grid, a drive through or a X sec pitstop are also options which can be considered.
+The moderators do have some discretion as to applying Bans or Suspended Bans and factors that can be taken into account are a driver's willingness to improve or demonstrated improvement and accumulations in fully moderated divisions.
+Initially alternatives, eg starting form the back of the grid, a drive through or a number of Stop & Gos are also options which can be considered.

 Ultimately, if the application of the racing ban system does not produce any improvement, the moderators can then apply a season ban leading to an eventual extreme of a lifetime ban.
 This hopefully unrealistic example illustrates the principle.